kkawato/rdlearn/README.md

 The R package `rdlearn` implements the *safe policy learning under regression discontinuity designs with multiple cutoffs* of Zhang et al. (2022).
-It provides functions to learn treatment assignment rules (cutoffs) which are guaranteed to yield no worse overall outcomes than the existing cutoffs.
+It provides functions to learn improved treatment assignment rules (cutoffs) which are guaranteed to yield no worse overall outcomes than the existing cutoffs.

-This document demonstrates how to use the main functions of `rdlearn.` For the replication of the empirical results of Zhang et al., please refer to the vignette.
+This document demonstrates how to use the main functions of `rdlearn`.
+For the replication of the empirical results of Zhang et al., please refer to the vignette.